enzomoraes/multitenancy-subdomain/README.md

 ### TODO

+endpoint to exchange user token (switching environments/tenants) ajustar migrations (sem profile agr) ver pq banco do keycloak está apagando qnd sobe de novo

+### Questions

-endpoint to exchange user token (switching environments/tenants) roles integrity when changing profile's roles that users are assigned to when creating an user, replicate it to all child tenants.
+when creating an user, replicate it to all child tenants?
 Allow creation only in parent realm?
+How to control wich ones he has access to? checkbox to insert user in realm?